aptech/gauss-carrion-library/README.md

 # gauss-carrion-library

 ## What is GAUSS?
-GAUSS is an easy-to-use data analysis, mathematical and statistical environment based on the powerful, fast and efficient GAUSS Matrix Programming Language.
-GAUSS is a complete analysis environment with the built-in tools you need for estimation, forecasting, simulation, visualization and more.
+**GAUSS** is an easy-to-use data analysis, mathematical and statistical environment based on the powerful, fast and efficient **GAUSS Matrix Programming Language**. **GAUSS** is a complete analysis environment with the built-in tools you need for estimation, forecasting, simulation, visualization and more.

 ## What is the GAUSS carrion library?
 The [**GAUSS**](www.aptech.com) carrion library is a collection of [**GAUSS**](www.aptech.com) codes developed by [Josep Carrion-i-Silvestre](https://webgrec.ub.edu/webpages/personal/ang/000698_carrion.ub.edu.html).
 The [raw codes](https://webgrec.ub.edu/webpages/personal/ang/000698_carrion.ub.edu.html) provided by Carrion-i-Silvestre have been modified to make use of [**GAUSS**](www.aptech.com) structures.